10adavis/10adavis/README.md

 ![science](https://github.com/10adavis/10adavis/blob/master/banner.jpeg)

 ### Hi 👋, I'm Andrew!
-I'm a senior scientist at Unilever currently working in bioinformatics.

-🔭 I’m currently developing and utilizing pipelines for the analysis of large biological datasets, including transcriptomic, epigenetic, and proteomic data to derive greater biological understanding.
+🔭 I’m a bioinformatician, and I'm interested in studying fundamental biology using the latest technology and computational methods.
+I'm currently developing and utilizing pipelines for the analysis of large biological datasets, including transcriptomic, epigenetic, and proteomic data to derive greater biological understanding.

 🌱 I’m currently learning how to analyze single cell RNA-seq datasets using the Seurat suite of software tools in R.